Jonathan Wylie is a digital learning consultant who has a passion for helping others get the best out of their technology.

 How to Take an iPhone Portrait Selfie

-- Swipe along the bottom of your screen and select Portrait mode
+- Swipe along the bottom of your screen above the capture button and select Portrait mode.

 Adjust the iPhone Depth Effect in Photos